fearfulsmtry/litany-of-horror/about.md

 Welcome to **Litany of Horror**—a collection of original, slow-burning tales where **evil is real**, seductive, and ancient—but never omnipotent.

-These are stories shaped by **Catholic imagination**, drawn from folklore, theology, and the spiritual inheritance of generations past.
+These are stories shaped by horror and grace, drawn from folklore, theology, and the spiritual inheritance of generations past.
 They explore the world **as it is**: haunted, holy, broken, and worth redeeming.

 Here, you’ll find:
 - Prayers whispered in crumbling chapels.